 - With the exception of sanctioned and supervised classroom activities, NO FOOD OR BEVERAGE IS ALLOWED TO LEAVE THE CAFETERIA.
 This rule applies to all times during the school day.
 This rule also applies to breakfast food and beverages (coffee, juice, etc.) before 1st period. - All students are expected to stay on campus for lunch.
 WE DO NOT HAVE AN OPEN CAMPUS AT LUNCH.
-ALL STUDENTS MUST REMAIN ON CAMPUS AND IN THE CAFETERIA. - Students are not allowed to carry beverages (excluding water) with them throughout the day. - Throwing ANY items in the cafeteria will not be tolerated. - STUDENTS ARE NOT ALLOWED TO "ORDER OUT," AND HAVE THE ORDER DELIVERED TO THE SCHOOL UNLESS IT IS PRE-APPROVED BY A TEACHER AND THE PRINCIPAL. - Students that do not have their I.D. cards for lunch on a given day will be asked to wait at the end of the line.
+ALL STUDENTS MUST REMAIN ON CAMPUS AND IN THE CAFETERIA, unless otherwise granted under the provision of a Senior Privilege. - Students are not allowed to carry beverages (excluding water) with them throughout the day. - Throwing ANY items in the cafeteria will not be tolerated. - STUDENTS ARE NOT ALLOWED TO "ORDER OUT," AND HAVE THE ORDER DELIVERED TO THE SCHOOL UNLESS IT IS PRE-APPROVED BY A TEACHER AND THE PRINCIPAL. - Students that do not have their I.D. cards for lunch on a given day will be asked to wait at the end of the line.
 On these days the student will not be allowed to "charge" a-la-carte items or second lunches. - If a student loses his/her I.D. card, he/she must purchase a replacement card in the office.